Best Health Insurance Options for Pregnant Women

 Employer-sponsored health care

 Many employers offer health insurance as part of their benefits package.
-If you have access to employer-sponsored coverage, review the plan details to ensure it meets your needs for pregnancy and maternity care.
-Keep in mind that if you experience a Qualifying Life Event, you may be eligible to make changes to your coverage outside the annual enrollment window.
+If you have access to employer-sponsored coverage, review the plan details to ensure it meets your pregnancy and maternity care needs.
+Remember that if you experience a Qualifying Life Event, you may be eligible to change your coverage outside the annual enrollment window.

 Marketplace Health Insurance